jpetazzo/intro-to-docker/slides/Working_With_Volumes/Body.md

 * Volumes are used with the `-v` option.
 * When a host path does not contain a /, it is considered to be a volume name.

-If we had images `webserver`, `ftpserver`, and `lumberjack`, we could run the following example:
+Let's start a web server using the two previous volumes.

     @@@ Sh
-    $ docker run -d -v files:/var/www -v logs:/var/log webserver
-    $ docker run -d -v files:/home/ftp ftpserver
+    $ docker run -d -p 8888:80 \
+             -v website:/usr/share/nginx/html \
+             -v logs:/var/log/nginx \
+             nginx

+Check that it's running correctly:

+    @@@ Sh
+    $ curl localhost:8888
+    <!DOCTYPE html>
+    ...
+    <h1>Welcome to nginx!</h1>
+    ...

+<!SLIDE>
+# Using a volume in another container

+* We will make changes to the volume from another container.
+* In this example, we will run a text editor in the other container, but this could be a FTP server, a WebDAV server, a Git receiver...

+Let's start another container using the `website` volume.

+    @@@ Sh
-    $ docker run -d -v logs:/var/log lumberjack
+    $ docker run -v website:/website -w /website -ti alpine vi index.html

-See how volumes can be mounted to any path in the container.
+Make changes, save, and exit.

+Then run `curl localhost:8888` again to see your changes.

 <!SLIDE>
 # Managing volumes explicitly